Skip to main content

 Node Pool Selection

-- Native Node Pool: Based on native nodes, native nodes have rich features and are also the recommended node type for TKE (refer to Native Nodes vs Regular Nodes), OS fixed to use TencentOS.
+• Native node pool: based on native nodes.
+Native nodes are feature-rich and the recommended type by TKE (see Native Nodes vs Regular Nodes).
+OS is fixed to TencentOS.

-- Karpenter Node Pool: Similar to native node pool, based on native nodes, OS fixed to use TencentOS, but uses the more powerful Karpenter for node management instead of cluster-autoscaler (CA) used by regular node pools and native node pools.
+• Karpenter node pool: similar to native node pools (also based on native nodes, OS fixed to TencentOS), but uses the more powerful Karpenter for node management instead of cluster-autoscaler (CA) used by regular and native node pools.

 Create Karpenter Node Pool

-Before creating a Karpenter node pool, ensure the Karpenter component is enabled, refer to tke-karpenter instructions.
+Before creating a Karpenter node pool, make sure the Karpenter addon is enabled — see tke-karpenter docs.

 apiVersion: karpenter.sh/v1